TLDR

 Where Kaiplan Fits

 We built Kaiplan because the tools above are built for vendors and retailers, not couples.
-A $79 one-time fee means we don’t have a recurring incentive to push you toward vendor bookings or registry purchases.
-Our priority is a real budget ledger — actual payments, actual deposits, actual remaining balances — alongside the other planning tools couples need.
+Plans start at $10/mo or $50 lifetime with LAUNCH50 - no vendor bookings or registry purchases fund the product.
+Our priority is a real budget ledger, actual payments, actual deposits, actual remaining balances, alongside the other planning tools couples need.
 Most features are in development; see the site for current status.

 PROS & CONS